mlswg/mls-protocol/draft-ietf-mls-protocol.md

 message itself as well as information to authenticate the sender (see
 {{content-authentication}}).
-The additional protections required to transmit these messages over an untrusted channel (group membership authentication or AEAD encryption) are added by encoding the AuthenticatedContent as an PublicMessage or PrivateMessage message, which can then be sent as an MLSMessage.
+The additional protections required to transmit these messages over an untrusted channel (group membership authentication or AEAD encryption) are added by encoding the AuthenticatedContent as a PublicMessage or PrivateMessage message, which can then be sent as an MLSMessage.
-Likewise, these protections are enforced (via membership verification or AEAD decryption) when decoding an PublicMessage or PrivateMessage into an AuthenticatedContent object.
+Likewise, these protections are enforced (via membership verification or AEAD decryption) when decoding a PublicMessage or PrivateMessage into an AuthenticatedContent object.

 PrivateMessage represents a signed and encrypted message, with